-This Scheme of Delegation has been adopted by the Board (meaning the members of the Middlesbrough Development Corporation meet as such) and can only be altered by the Board.
+This Scheme of Delegation has been adopted by the Board (meaning the members of the South Tees Development Corporation meet as such) and can only be altered by the Board.

-The roles of Group Chief Executive Officer and Group Director of Finance and Resources of the Development Corporation are discharged by the Group Chief Executive Officer and Group Director of Finance and Resources respectively.
+The roles of Chief Executive Officer and Director of Finance and Resources of the Development Corporation are discharged by the Group Chief Executive Officer and Group Director of Finance and Resources respectively.

-The scope of this Scheme of Delegation applies to the MDC where defined below: -
+The scope of this Scheme of Delegation applies to the whole STDC Group where defined below: -